freeseek/mochawdl/README.md

 * To avoid return error 1 when grep returns no matches, we use the `|| if [[ $? -eq 1 ]]; then true; else exit $?; fi` trick
 * To avoid return error 2 when gunzip is used on a file localized as a hard link, we use `gunzip --force`
 * Due to a numpy [BUG in interp](https://github.com/numpy/numpy/issues/10448), the option `period = np.inf` needs to be added when interpolating chromosome coordinates
-* Conversion from IDAT to GTC for some arrays might fail to infer gender when using IAAP CLI.
-For this reason, we use by default the IAAP CLI flag **\--gender-estimate-call-rate-threshold -0.1** (similarly to how it is done by the Broad Genomics platform in [IlluminaGenotypingArrayTasks.wdl](https://github.com/broadinstitute/warp/blob/IlluminaGenotypingArray_v1.11.0/tasks/broad/IlluminaGenotypingArrayTasks.wdl))
-* Conversion from IDAT to GTC using IAAP CLI is 2-3x faster when run on multiple IDATs at once than when run individually on each IDAT (the latter being how the Broad Genomics platform runs it)
-* Conversion from IDAT to GTC for Omni5 arrays requires more than 8GB of RAM
 * Conversion of many GTC or CHP files to VCF can take a long time and be difficult to run on preemptible cloud computing, so making it hierarchical, while requiring more CPU cycles, can actually be cheaper.
 By default, up to 1,024 GTC or CHP files are converted at once
 * When converting from GTC to VCF and from CHP to VCF, heavy random access to the reference genome is needed, so it is important that enough memory to cache the reference is provided or else the task can run excruciatingly slowly
 * Genotyping using the Affymetrix Power Tools is best run on many samples at once.
 Affymetrix recommends, in their [data analysis guide](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/axiom_genotyping_solution_analysis_guide.pdf), to batch as large a batch size as computationally feasible, or up to 4800 samples.
 However, this can take up to 16 hours to execute, it is not parallelizable, and the genotyping software from Affymetrix is not multi-threaded.
 For this reason task **cel2chp** is set to run on non-preemptible computing by default